 How long is a work stoppage for lumbago?

-Can I work with low back pain?
+Can I work with lower back pain?

 Is back pain considered a disability?